dargap3/interview-preparation/README.md

 ### 1. **Arrays:**

+In JavaScript, an Array is a global object that is used to create a list-like object.
+Arrays represent collections of data, stored in contiguous memory locations and accessible by indices.

 Sometimes called "lists", organizes items sequentially.

 <u>**Static arrays**</u> are fixed in size while the <u>**Dynamic arrays**</u> allow us to copy and rebuild an array at a new location.